 - Each document must be submitted in the file format prescribed below. - The Full Application must be written in English. - All pages must be formatted to fit on 8-1/2 by 11 inch paper with margins not less than one inch on every side.
 Single space all text and use Times New Roman typeface, a black font color, and a font size of 12 point or larger (except in figures and tables). - The ARPA-E assigned Control Number, the Lead Organization Name, and the Principal Investigator's Last Name must be prominently displayed on the upper right corner of the header of every page.
-Page numbers must be included in the footer of every page.
+Page numbers must be included in the footer of every page. - Applicants may submit Full Applications addressing Category A, B, C or any combination thereof.
+Applicants may also submit Full Applications solely to Category D. Full Applications submitted to Category D must be devoted solely for Category D. ARPA-E is not limiting the number of Applications that may be submitted by Applicants, provided that each Application is scientifically distinct.
+Thus, Applicants may submit a Full Application for Category A and/or B and/or C, plus a separate Full Application for Category D. However, a Full Application submitted to Category D may not identify any other technical Category, or else it will be found to be noncompliant.

-Full Applications found to be noncompliant or nonresponsivemay not be merit reviewed or considered for award (see Section III.C of the FOA).
+Full Applications found to be noncompliant or nonresponsive may not be merit reviewed or considered for award (see Section III.C of the FOA).